kannah-coder/conditonalStatements-JAVA/README.md

 ---

+# 🧠 IF–ELSE Statements in Java

+This folder demonstrates all major **types of `if–else` statements** in Java with examples and practical cases.
+Understanding conditional statements is essential for making decisions in any program.

+---

 ## 🧠 What is a `switch` Statement?

 The `switch` statement tests the value of a variable or expression and **transfers control** to one of several blocks of code depending on which case matches.